microsoft/yardl/docs/docs.md

 ```

 In the root directory, `types.h` contains generated code for named types like
-records and enums. `protocols.h` declares abstract protocol readers and writer,
+records and enums. `protocols.h` declares abstract protocol readers and writers,
 which are the base classes for implementations in `binary/protocols.h` and
-`hdf5/protocols.h`. `yardl.yardl.h` defines core datatypes like arrays and
+`hdf5/protocols.h`.
+The `yardl/yardl.h` file defines core datatypes like arrays and
-dates, and the header files in `yardl/detail` are included in generated files
+dates, and the header files in `yardl/detail/` are included in generated files
 but are not intended to be included by consuming code.

 Ok, let's write some code!
 In the parent directory of the generate code, `cpp`,